 Cmar is the marginal cost ($/kWh) of the system

 To clarify several terms in the table, Energy Density refers to energy per volume of the storage medium, while Land Use/Footprint refers to the overall system, including support structures.
 Roundtrip Efficiency is overall efficiency of energy entering and immediately leaving the system such that idle losses are negligible.
 Idle losses are accounted for under Daily Self-Discharge Rate (%/day).
-Unless otherwise noted, Total Capital Cost ($/kWh or $/kW) reflects total inclusive cost of building a sample system divided by the energy or power of said system, not the costs specific to storage or power, which would be better represented by Marginal Capital Cost.
+Unless otherwise noted, Total Capital Cost ($/kWh or $/kW) reflects total inclusive cost of building a sample system divided by the energy or power of said system, not the costs specific to energy storage or power, which would be better represented by Marginal Capital Cost ($/kWh or $/kW).
 We describe the size of systems by Energy Capacity (MWh) and Power Capacity (MW).
 The Duration Discharge at Rated Discharge Power (h) is calculated from the ratio of the Energy Capacity and Power Capacity for a given system, but underrepresents the actual discharge time when the discharge power is less than the rated power.
 Source values for minimum and maximum Energy and Power Capacity could be constrained by the technical feasibility and/or economic feasibility if provided by companies.

-2.2 Technology
+2.2 Technologies Overview

-2.2.1 Pumped Storage Hydropower (Rui)
+2.2.1 Pumped-Storage Hydropower (Rui)

-Pumped storage hydropower (PSH) is a traditional energy storage technology, composed of two reservoirs with elevation difference and at least one powerhouse, storing the energy in the form of gravity of the water.
+Pumped-storage hydropower (PSH) is composed of two reservoirs with elevation difference and at least one powerhouse, storing the energy in the form of gravity of the water.
 It occupies more than 90% of the US energy storage market [14] and its economical resource potential exceeds the global energy storage requirement based on recent studies [15,16].

 Similar to many other long duration energy storage technologies, the cost can be separated into an energy part and a power part.
 The energy part includes the cost to construct the reservoir which determines how much energy it could store.
 The power part is mainly about the powerhouse.
-The capital cost varies a lot, the cheapest could be only one fifth of the most expensive one.
-If measured by $/kW, PSH is expensive among other technologies[17,18], but is among the cheapest if measured by $/kWh [12,18–20].
+The capital cost varies significantly; the cheapest could be only one fifth of the most expensive one.
+If measured by $/kW, PSH is expensive compared to other technologies[17,18], but is among the cheapest if measured by $/kWh [12,18–20].
 Some researchers believe it could be as low as 5$/kWh[21].
 Several studies[12,18–20,22] state that PSH is one of the most cost attractive options for long duration energy storage in the near term.
 Such a low energy cost results from the large energy rating.
 Some projects are designed for seasonal storage or store energy over multiple years[23].
 Additionally, it would be expensive to build a small PSH project due to project-level economics of scale.

 Besides the low energy cost, PSH also has many other advantages[24]: The designed lifetime is usually longer than 30 years and sometimes more than 100 years.
 The round-trip efficiency is relatively high as 65%-85%; The depth of discharge could be as high as 100%.
 Another advantage, especially for long duration energy storage technologies, would be the low self-discharging rate [25].
 Despite so many advantages, dependency on water availability and geographic conditions, large land area, huge upfront capital cost, and considerable environmental impact all limit the deployment of traditional PSH.